M1noa/Prowling/README.md

 run the start command `node index.js`

-On first run, you'll be prompted to enter your Prowlarr server URL and API key.
+On run, you'll be prompted to enter your Prowlarr server URL and API key.
 These will be saved for future sessions. (by just hitting enter when it prompts for em)

 ## Navigation